qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 normally distributed.
 An associated test, Shapiro-Wilk, can be used to determine whether the data can be treated as normally distributed or not.

-Both Pearson's and Spearman's tests give a correlation value 'r' between the two variable supplied.
+Both Pearson's and Spearman's tests calculate a correlation value _r_ between the two variables.
 This value indicates the degree of association between the variables

 |\|r\| = 0 |No relationship|